-Ag Econ Graduate Student Spotlight: Emiliano Lopez Barrera
+Ag Econ Graduate Student Profile: Emiliano Lopez Barrera

 “As a first first-generation college graduate in my family, I had a long journey to get to Purdue.
 When I received the admissions offer from the Ag Econ department, it was really a no brainer.”